brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ### #cleancode - @brendt_gd

-^ Naturally, I'd love to see how your code looks.
+^ Naturally, I'd love to see how that code looks.

 ^ I always enjoy looking over someones shoulder to see how they have configured their IDE, and how they write code.